Title/s: Martin J. Svaglic Endowed Chair in Textual Studies

 BA (Sydney), MA (Melbourne), PhD (Kent at Canterbury), followed by five years teaching at La Trobe University in Melbourne and then thirty years at the University of New South Wales, Canberra.

 There he served as founding director of the Australian Scholarly Editions Centre (1993–2005), as head of the English department (2001–03) and, for his last five years until the end of 2014, was an Australian Research Council professorial fellow.

 Textual studies; nineteenth and early twentieth century British and Australian literature.

-In 2017 Dr Eggert is teaching the graduate courses Textual Studies Sring semester) and From Hardy to Lawrence: Studying Versions (Fall).
+In 2017 Dr. Eggert taught the graduate courses Textual Studies Sring semester) and From Hardy to Lawrence: Studying Versions (Fall).

 Theories of the literary work, text and document; history of the book; scholarly editing in its print and digital forms; D. H Lawrence and Joseph Conrad.
-Current research project: the Charles Harpur Critical Archive.
-Still in development, a prototype of the works of this Romantic-era poet of colonial New South Wales may be found at http://charles-harpur.org.
-Publication of the archival expression of the project is expected in late 2017–2018.
+Current research project: the Charles Harpur Critical Archive, examining the works of this Romantic-era poet of colonial New South Wales.
+Publication of the archival expression of the project occurred in October 2018.
 The editorial expression will follow.

 • Securing the Past: Conservation in Art, Architecture and Literature (Cambridge UP, 2009); it won the Society for Textual Scholarship’s Finneran Award for 2009–10.